eriklupander/dvizz/README.md

 # Dvizz - A Docker Swarm Visualizer

+**NOTE!!** Dvizz is currently ongoing a significant rewrite to use Go modules, more idiomatic Go code etc and may not be possible to build for a while.

 Inspired by the excellent [ManoMarks/docker-swarm-visualizer](https://github.com/ManoMarks/docker-swarm-visualizer), Dvizz provides an alternate way to render your Docker Swarm nodes, services and tasks using the D3 [Force Layout](https://github.com/d3/d3-3.x-api-reference/blob/master/Force-Layout.md).

 ![Dvizz image](https://raw.githubusercontent.com/eriklupander/dvizz/master/dvizz1.png)